PramitDutta1999/Stock-Price-Prediction/README.md

 # Stock Price Prediction
-In this project we tried predict upward and downward trend of google stock prize using RNN
+In this project we tried to predict upward and downward trend of google stock prize using RNN